-- Employ candidates (under their usual terms and conditions) for a fixed term or permanent position if a long term role is available (although Community Jobs Fund funding is available for a maximum of 6 months). - Provide the successful candidate with a contract of employment.
-Support with contracts and other employment issues is available to small organisations who require assistance. - Provide training, development opportunities and support for individuals to move into long term sustained employment while in subsidised employment under the Community Jobs Fund.
-Whilst it is recognised that many Community Jobs Fund roles will not be sustainable once funding runs out, so it is important that employees do not lose focus of their future development and job seeking for the next step.
+- Employ candidates under your usual terms and conditions for a fixed term period (or into a permanent position if a long term role is available).
+Please note Community Jobs Fund funding is available for a maximum of 6 months. - Provide the successful candidate with a contract of employment.
+Support with contracts and other employment issues is available to small organisations who require assistance. - Provide training, development opportunities and support for individuals to move into long term sustained employment whilst employed in their Community Jobs Fund role.
+Whilst it is recognised that many Community

+Jobs Fund roles will not be sustained once funding runs out, it is important that employees do not lose focus of their future development and job seeking for the next step.